cloudmesh-community/fa18-523-60/paper/paper.md

 `$ pip install mongoengine`

-A *bleeding-edge* version of MongoEngine can be installed directly from GitHub but first cloning the repository on the local machine, virtual machine, or cloud.
+A *bleeding-edge* version of MongoEngine can be installed directly from GitHub by first cloning the repository on the local machine, virtual machine, or cloud.

 ### Connecting to a database using MongoEngine